 It requires either clang 3.1 or gcc 4.8.
 Neither is in Wheezy.

-#2 Updated by intrigeri almost 5 years ago
+#2 Updated by intrigeri about 5 years ago

 Two Debian developers (Enrico Zini, Sylvestre Ledru) have tried backporting GCC 4.8 for Wheezy, and gave up.

 The TBB folks managed to build GCC 4.9 on Lucid, but https://gcc.gnu.org/bugzilla/show_bug.cgi?id=61408.

 On June 6, 2014, GeKo writes: "I don't get any fx >24 compiled with clang 3.5; at least not with ASan"

 #8 Updated by intrigeri over 3 years ago

 - Status changed from Confirmed to In Progress

 #9 Updated by cypherpunks over 2 years ago